Relative poset polytopes and semitoric degenerations: Relative poset polytopes

-We can now give the main definition. \begin{definition} The \textit{relative poset polytope} $\cR(P,<,<')$ is the convex hull of the points $\mathbf 1_{\max_{<'}J}\in\bR^P$ for all $J\in\cJ$. \end{definition} In other words, $\cR(P,<,<')$ is the convex hull of those vertices of $\cC(P,<')$ which correspond to ideals in $(P,<)$.
+In other words, $\cR(P,<,<')$ is the convex hull of those vertices of $\cC(P,<')$ which correspond to ideals in $(P,<)$.
 We use the word ``relative'' to imply that it is a poset polytope for the poset $(P,<)$ defined in relation to the weaker order $<'$.
 Obviously, the definition makes sense regardless of $\cJ$ being closed under $*'$ but this assumption is necessary for $\cR(P,<,<')$ to have the nice properties proved here.